 So, it’s December again.
 The time of year to untangle the Christmas lights, procure a pine tree, and switch on your holiday spirit.
-You might also be thinking about how you can fit Christmas into your busy schedule at work and into your emails!
-A Christmas email signature is the perfect solution to inject come Christmas cheer into every piece of correspondence this silly season.
+You might also be thinking about how you can fit Christmas into your busy schedule at work and into your emails – a Christmas-themed email signature is the perfect solution to inject some Christmas cheer into every piece of correspondence this silly season!

 But where do you start?

 While there’s no set way to share Christmas news and deals with your email recipients, there are definitely some guidelines worth following!
 Since pictures speak louder than words, we’re sharing a good and a bad example of a Christmas email signature for you that we just whipped up between batches of Christmas cookies.
 Enjoy!

 Read on, and you’ll be creating your own professional, yet festive, email signatures in no time.